ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #### Customizing Traceability Agent API Gateway connectivity variables

-This section helps the agent to collect the header from request/response from the API Gateway system.
+This section helps the agent to collect the request/response headers from the API Gateway system.
+This is not needed or used when `OPENTRAFFIC_LOG_INPUT` is true.

 {{< alert title="Note" color="primary" >}}When APIM is installed in a Docker environment, request/response headers will not be available for the Traceability Agent.
 Set `APIGATEWAY_HEADERS=false` only in this section.{{< /alert >}}

 `APIGATEWAY_GETHEADERS`: Tells the agent to  call the API Gateway API to get additional transaction details (headers).
 Default value is **true**.
-If false, API Gateway config does not need to be set and no headers will be send to Amplify Central.
+If false, API Gateway config does not need to be set and no headers will be sent to Amplify Central.

 `APIGATEWAY_HOST`: The host that Axway API Gateway is running on.
 Default value is **localhost**.